The Shrine is one of the most popular spots in Kamakura. The City of Kamakura

 Lay worshipers may not know whether this is a Buddhist temple or a Shinto shrine until they find a torii gate at the entrance.
 However, there is an incense burner on the premise and the area is fragrant with incense, which puzzles visitors anew and make them wonder again if this is really a shrine.

-According to legend, the Shrine dates from the era of Yoritomo Minamoto (1147-1199), the founder of the Kamakura Shogunate.
+Legend has it that the Shrine dates from the era of Yoritomo Minamoto (1147-1199), the founder of the Kamakura Shogunate.
 One night after a series of battles, an old man appeared in his dream and said, "I am the god of Ugafuku .
 There is a spring in the gorge located in the northwest direction of Kamakura.
 Go find it and worship Ugafuku with the spring water.
 People may start to have faith in the god, and peace will be restored."
 It was the day of the Serpent, the month of the Serpent in 1185, the year of Serpent on lunar calendar based on twelve zodiac signs.
-(Refer to Kamakura Terminology for details.)
+(Refer to Eto of Kamakura Terminology for details.)

 Yoritomo interpreted the dream as a divine revelation, and immediately